No room for Show Ponies – Could you manage all of your gigs with just two guitars?

 Does it hold up well at live shows?

 Since acquiring this guitar at the end of autumn last year, I’ve gigged it pretty regularly.
 It performed brilliantly when I put it through its paces at a recent soul review show, covering Steve Cropper style licks and jazzier solos and choral work.
-With one of my main covers acts, this quickly become my first choice guitar, covering everything from jangle and early 60s pop, classic rock, punk and Britpop in the space of one show.
-It is comfortable both to pay and also to wear standing up for two hours.
+With one of my main covers acts, this quickly became my first choice guitar, covering everything from jangle and early 60s pop to classic rock, punk and Britpop, all in the space of one show.
+It is comfortable both to play and also to wear standing up for two hours.

 Final Thoughts

 This guitar surprised me.
 I’d heard really good things about Harley Benton, but I still wasn’t prepared to be blown away as much as I was by this guitar.
-Having used it in various settings and with several different acts in the last couple of months, covering Kuti to Kasabian and BB to The Buzzcocks, I’m very impressed.
+I’ve used it in various settings and with several different acts in the last couple of months, covering styles from Kuti to Kasabian and BB to The Buzzcocks, and I’m very impressed with how it’s handled everything I’ve thrown at it.

 Nowadays, the term ‘budget guitar’ doesn’t mean the same as it did twenty or even ten years ago, and shouldn’t arouse the kind of stigma which cling to those older, poorly constructed guitars.
 The quality on this instrument is very high, and I can’t stress enough just how fantastic those Roswell pickups sound!